 - You do not have to target multiple architectures or operating systems, though keep in mind that the more people that are able to test your game, the more ratings you will get.
 Please make a note on which architectures and OSes are supported in your submission.

 - Keep the design simple.
 The goal of the jam is to be able to complete a game and train yourself to be better for future jams and game development in general.
 If a planned feature is not important, just don't work on it.

 - Stay focused and don't give up.
 Even if you don't complete your game as you intended it, it is still desirable to submit your unfinished game.
 The idea is to watch your progress, and give you something to compare your future work to, as well as give others encouragement or ideas for a game.

-- Ask for help if needed.
-There are plenty of friendly people in the #lispgames Freenode IRC channel or the Lisp Discord server (see the Discussion section below) that would enjoy helping you if you're stuck.
-All you have to do is ask.
+Ask for help if needed.
+There are plenty of friendly people in the #lispgames Libera IRC channel or the jam's community forums.

-- Consider writing about your progress as a series of blog articles, or using the Itch.io platform.
+Consider writing about your progress as a series of blog articles, or using the Itch.io platform's devlogs feature.
 Talk about your game ideas, what went wrong, what you learned, etc. This will help yourself as well as others in the future.
 Resources and more information can be found at the Lisp Games Wiki.

 After the jam is over, three days are given for the public to vote on entries.
 The voting criteria will be the following:

 - Entertainment - How enjoyable/replayable is the game?